 In 1965, one researcher hypothesized that lights might somehow mimic mating pheromones.
-"That was a wild theory!" said Yash Sondhi, a researcher at the University of Florida who studies moths and sensory systems.
+"That was a wild theory!" said Yash Sondhi, a postdoctoral researcher at the Florida Museum of Natural History who studies moths and sensory systems.
 "But at that point, all the theories had no evidence," he told Live Science.

 Related: Why are flies so hard to swat?

 On one level, it appears that insects fly to artificial lights because older evolutionary responses are being hijacked.
 "For the vast majority of evolutionary history," Owens said, "the night has been almost entirely dark."

 Specific hypotheses are difficult to test because insects in flight are hard to observe.
 New technologies may finally bring better answers.
 In a 2024 study published in the journal Nature Communications, Sondhi, along with Samuel Fabian at Imperial College London and other researchers, filmed moths, dragonflies and other insects with a high-speed camera.
 They noticed something unexpected: The moths and dragonflies kept their backs to the light as much as possible.
 They also flipped upside down.

 The team collected 477 videos recording 10 insect orders, then used computer tools to track the insects' flight paths.
 This footage revealed that every single species they examined flipped upside down when an artificial light was turned on.